Total Variation Graph Neural Networks

 The cluster assignments are computed by an $\texttt{MLP}$ fed with the vertex representations produced by a stack of $L$ MP layers

 As discussed in Sec.~\ref{sec:gnn_background}, common MP layers minimize the LQV of vertex features and the \texttt{MLP}, which is a smooth function, will naturally preserve the Laplacian smoothing effect when computing $\mathbf{S}$.
-While this was suitable for a SC objective, the optimization problem expressed by $\mathcal{L}_\text{GTV}$ entails minimizing the $\ell_1$ norm $\|\s_i - \s_j\|_1$ of each pair of adjacent vertices $i$ and $j$.
+While this was suitable for an SC objective, the optimization problem expressed by $\mathcal{L}_\text{GTV}$ entails minimizing the $\ell_1$ norm $\|\s_i - \s_j\|_1$ of each pair of adjacent vertices $i$ and $j$.
 Thus, the MP layers should ideally minimize the discrepancy in the features of adjacent vertices in a $\ell_1$ norm sense.
-To satisfy this requirement, we design a new MP layer starting from the definition of the GTV gradient.
+To satisfy this requirement, we design a new MP layer starting from the definition of the gradient of an approximated GTV function.